oceanprotocol-archive/OEPs/5/README.md

 The main methods to be provided are:

 * **New wallet** - It creates a new wallet in the system.
-It is saved in encrypted format, passphrase must be provided
+It is saved in encrypted format, pass-phrase must be provided
 * **Update wallet** - It updates an existing wallet.
-The passphrase must be provided to unlock the account and another to save the updated file
+The pass-phrase must be provided to unlock the account and another to save the updated file
 * **Import wallet** - Imports an unencrypted private key from a keyfile and creates a new wallet.
 The keyfile should contain an unencrypted private key in hexadecimal format.